About

 The artists and engineers of creativeX embrace the excitement of the unknown.
-We thrive in the spaces between disciplines, encouraging our members to explore, question, and take risks.
+We thrive in the spaces between disciplines, encouraging the Princeton faculty who make up our collective to explore, question, and take risks.
 This unique platform for experimentation leads to innovative ways of thinking and doing.

 We make space for projects to emerge from wide-ranging and unexpected questions.
 How can collective decision-making models derived from nature guide the choreography of a contemporary dance?
-What would heat-mapping thermal radiation add to the experience of hearing music?
-Could the rhythmic movements of robotic sculptures regulate and calm onlookers’ nervous systems?
+What can a group of dancers, choosing their steps on-the-fly, teach us about the role of communication through movement and individual differences in collective behavior?
+What would heat-mapping thermal radiation add to the experience of hearing music and what would the development of the experience teach us about the heating and cooling of public spaces?
+Could the gentle rhythmic movements of robotic sculptures provide a calming meditative space?
+What new musical territory can be accessed through a musician’s real-time responses and adaptations to perform in partnership with an unyielding simple machine?
 Much of our work is tactile and human-scale, with the potential to transform the way we interact with art and technology.

 The consortium was born out of informal lunch gatherings attended by more than a dozen Princeton faculty members working in civil engineering, mechanical engineering, computer science, architecture, visual arts, music, dance, theater, and creative writing, who would share their current projects with the group.